 Captain Sun Mei Xiang

 Born in Guangzhou, China in the Nanhai area on March 17th, 2355, Sun grew up in a very large family.
 Studying Martial Arts throughout her childhood, she was an accomplished artist by the time that she left for College.
 Following in her father’s footsteps, she chose to study history.
 While at university in Beijing, she discovered her love for flying, but never expected to join Starfleet.
 During the Breen Attack on Earth, though, her mind was changed.
-She would join the Marines shortly after completing her degree.
+She would join the Fighter Corps shortly after completing her degree.

 She transferred to Starbase 23, where she served as a fighter pilot often on patrol routes.
 Serving with distinction, it was not long before she was a squad leader and then the Deputy Group Commander for the Station.
 When a Starfleet officer visiting the base let her know of a Group Commander position aboard a new Akira class vessel, she put in a request for a transfer, despite the fact that the posting was for Fleet officers.
-She was offered the position, and left the Corps to join the Fleet, and the USS Shanghai as Group Commander.
+She was offered the position and left the Corps to join the Fleet, and the USS Shanghai as Group Commander.

 Here Sun served as CAG for a time, as well as Second Officer.
 When the Executive Officer transferred, she stepped into the role temporarily.
-When the time came to select a new XO, though, the Shanghai’s Captain offered her the position.
+When the time came to select a new XO, though, Shanghai’s Captain offered her the position.
 She accepted, though was unsure about the posting.
 She would stay as the Executive Officer until the ship was destroyed.